timeplus-io/proton-python-driver/example/bytewax/README.md

 select * from story
 ```

-## Run with Docker Compose
+## Run with Docker Compose (Highly Recommended)
+Simply run `docker compose up` in this folder and it will start
+1. A Proton instance with pre-configured streams, materialized views and views.
-Simply run `docker compose up` in this folder and it will start both Proton and a custom image that leverages bytewax to call Hacker News API and send data to Proton.
-A Grafana instance is also pre-configured to visulaize the live data.
+2. A container that leverages Bytewax to call Hacker News API and send data to Proton.
+3. A pre-configured Grafana instance to visulaize the live data.

 ## Run without Docker